-Since we’ve been on the Paleo diet, we haven’t been able to make our own mayonnaise so we wrer on a quest to find something pre-made that at least uses decent oil.
+Since we’ve been on the Paleo diet, we haven’t been able to make our mayonnaise so we were on a quest to find something pre-made that at least uses decent oil.
 That does not exist, people!
-You know all of those mayos that you see in the store which tout “olive oil”?
-Well, if you look at the label you’ll note that there is very little actual olive oil in it – its mostly soybean or canola oil with a little olive oil for flavor.
+You know all of those mayos that you see in the store that tout “olive oil”?
+Well, if you look at the label you’ll note that there is very little olive oil in it – it’s mostly soybean or canola oil with a bit of olive oil for flavor.
 There is basically no true paleo mayo on the store shelves – at least none that we could find, even at Whole Foods.

 Don’t despair though – making your own is not that hard.
-We found a large glass jar which used to hold mayo and blended it right in the jar.
-Real easy to do with a stick blender – if you don’t have a stick blender you can use a regular blender, but we found a stick blender also very useful in pureeing soups in the pot – and nowadays they are fairly inexpensive.
-Plus its a lot less messy to just leave it in the jar, otherwise you’ll be extracting the beautiful think mayo from around the blades for a while.
+We found a large glass jar that used to hold the mayo and blended it right in the jar.
+Real easy to do with a stick blender – if you don’t have a stick blender you can use a regular blender, but we found a stick blender also very useful in pureeing soups in the pot – and nowadays they are relatively inexpensive.
+Plus it’s a lot less messy to just leave it in the jar, otherwise, you’ll be extracting the beautiful think mayo from around the blades for a while.

 After a few attempts and failures using other oils, we finally found one that worked.
 Thank you macadamia nut oil.
 To quote Mark Sisson, “macadamia nuts are superior to all other nuts”.
 You can read more of Marks thoughts on macadamia nut oil here.
 This is a fantastic oil to add into your diet.
 It has a very mild buttery flavor, with a hint of the sweet macadamia nut, making it a perfect oil for homemade mayonnaise.

 - Salt and pepper to taste